Skip to main content

 Quick Start

-# Start the game server
+openra-rl server start # Start game server container

 The server exposes: